How To Get the Best Backup Internet for Your Budget

 - No extra cost, assuming you have a smartphone and a standard mobile plan.
 If you don’t have one yet, start shopping for the best unlimited hotspot plans in our resource library.

-- 5G/4G LTE networks are often restored faster than landline networks in natural disasters.
-Each of the big three providers is prepared with battery backup for their towers, and they regularly send out mobile response units after disasters.
+- 5G/4G LTE networks are often restored faster than fiber and cable internet networks in natural disasters.
+Each of the big three providers is prepared with battery backup for its towers, and they regularly send out mobile response units after disasters.
 You may not have internet fast enough to stream in 4K right after a hurricane or earthquake hits, but you’re likely to have bars on your phone or 5G gateway faster than on your fiber or cable router.

 - In most disasters, getting online won’t be your biggest priority: I’ve never lived through a hurricane or tornado, but I have seen a few mudslides, earthquakes, and wildfires.
 Most of the time, staying clean and dry and getting enough food and water is much more important than streaming Spotify.
 You want to be able to tell your people you’re OK after a storm, but then you need clean water and air conditioning more than you need Netflix.